How do you get norovirus?

 How long does norovirus last?

-Although it’s unpleasant, the good news is that the bug is short-lived and should be out of your system within one to two days.
+Although it’s unpleasant, the good news is that norovirus is short-lived and should be out of your system within 1 to 2 days.
 Diarrhoea may last a little longer.

 If you think you’ve caught norovirus, it’s important not to visit hospitals, your GP surgery, friends, or relatives in care homes or other public spaces.
 This is because you could easily spread the infection to other people, and potentially to people who already have poor health.